puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Defaults for Case Statements and Selectors

-Case statements should have default statements.
+Case statements should have default cases.

 Hence both of these are valid.
 In addition, the default case should fail the catalog compilation when the resulting behavior